sli-cka/vikunja-voice-assistant/README.md

 </div>

-## ✨ What It Does
+## ✨ How to Use
-Turn phrases like:
-> "Add task finish quarterly finance report for work next Friday at 5pm high priority"

-into a properly formed Vikunja task with project, due date, priority, labels (optional auto 'voice' label) and recurrence when spoken.
+Tell your Home Assistant voice assistant to **create** or **add** a task, then speak the details.
+You can include:
+- Project
+- Due date and time
+- Priority
+- Labels
+- Recurrence

+Example:
+> "Add task pump bike tires every month starting tomorrow with the label maintenance.
+Oh yeah and make it high priority."

+---
+## 🛠 Installation (HACS)

-## 📦 Requirements
+### 📦 Requirements
-* Home Assistant (2024.x+ recommended)
+* Home Assistant
 * Running Vikunja instance + API token (user settings -> API tokens)
 * OpenAI API key
-* HACS (for easy installation/updates)
+* HACS

----
-## 🛠 Installation (HACS)
-Right after cloning or for end users:
 1. In Home Assistant go to HACS → Integrations → 3‑dot menu → Custom repositories
 2. Add this repo URL and choose category: Integration
 3. Search HACS for "Vikunja Voice Assistant" and install